go-labx/docs/docs/middlewares/compress.md

 # compress

 This is a middleware for [lightning](https://github.com/go-labx/lightning) that provides compression for HTTP responses.
-It supports four compression algorithms: Brotli, Deflate, Gzip, and Zstd.
+It supports four compression algorithms: `Brotli`, `Deflate`, `Gzip`, and `Zstd`.

 ## Installation